 1. OBJECT OF THE GAME

 The object of 9-ball is to win by legally pocketing the 9-ball.

-NOTE: If the 9-ball is pocketed illegally, then it is to be spotted on the foot spot with incoming player having “ball in hand.”
+NOTE: If the 9-ball is pocketed illegally, then it is to be spotted on the foot spot with the incoming player having ball in hand.

 2. LAG FOR BREAK

-The Player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal speeds play, a coin toss shall determine who breaks first with an alternating break format taking place thereafter.
+The player with the lowest official UPA Speed (rating) shall break first with an alternating break format taking place thereafter.
+In the event that two players with equal Speeds play, a coin toss shall determine who breaks first with an alternating break format taking place thereafter.
 In non-league play, both players lag to the end rail and back to the head rail to determine who breaks first.
-Winner of lag is the player whose ball is closer to head of the rail.
+The winner of lag is the player whose ball is closer to head of the rail.